MoeinGazestanii/House-Price-Prediction/README.md

 Statistical Outliers: Using mean and standard deviation per location to filter out extreme price_per_sqft values.

 Bedroom/Price Logic: Removed 2 BHK apartments that are significantly more expensive than 3 BHK apartments in the same area with similar square footage.

+### 4. Model Building
+The project uses GridSearchCV to iterate through various algorithms and hyperparameters to find the best performing model.

+Algorithms considered: Linear Regression, Lasso Regression, and Decision Tree Regressor (implied by the find_best_model structure).

+Evaluation: The models are evaluated using K-Fold Cross Validation.

+## Author: Moein Gazestani